A model of a tidally synchronized solar dynamo: Synchronizing a pure Tayler-Spruit dynamo model

 Also interesting is the distinction between a quadrupole, pulsating with 11.07 years period, that arises for $\alpha^p_0=16.2$ (b), and the pulsating dipole (also with 11.07 years period) into which the field evolves for $\alpha^p_0=16.3$ (c).
 This pulsating dipole persists then also for the three higher values $\alpha^p_0=$ 30 (d), 70 (e), 150 (f).

 Some detailed features of this dynamo behaviour are illustrated in Figure \ref{Fig:zusa0_faccsi10_dipol3_tom} for another value $\alpha^p_0=100$ (which would lie between panels (e) and (f) of Figure \ref{Fig:zusa0_tom_dipol3}).
 Complementary to $B$ (a), the poloidal field $A$ (b) shows clearly the pulsating dipolar field structure.
-While $\omega$ (c) is kept constant over time, the behaviour of $\alpha(\theta,t)$ (d) is more interesting: Restricted, by construction, to the $\pm 35^{\circ}$ strip around the equator (i.e. $55^{\circ}<\theta<125^{\circ}$), it exhibits typical sign changes in both hemispheres, a feature that could possibly be linked to the reversed current helicity as intermittently observed on the sun \citep{Zhang2010}.
+While $\omega$ is kept constant over time (see Equation (3)), the behaviour of $\alpha(\theta,t)$ (c) is more interesting: Restricted, by construction, to the $\pm 35^{\circ}$ strip around the equator (i.e. $55^{\circ}<\theta<125^{\circ}$), its dependence on $B$ leads to typical sign changes in both hemispheres, a feature that could possibly be linked to the reversed current helicity as intermittently observed on the sun \citep{Zhang2010}.